cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/CloudletAbstract.rst

 CloudletAbstract
 ^^^^^^^^^^^^^^^^

-.. java:constructor:: public CloudletAbstract(int cloudletId, long cloudletLength, long pesNumber)
+.. java:constructor:: public CloudletAbstract(int cloudletId, long length, long pesNumber)
    :outertype: CloudletAbstract

    Creates a Cloudlet with no priority and file size and output size equal to 1.

    :param cloudletId: id of the Cloudlet
-   :param cloudletLength: the length or size (in MI) of this cloudlet to be executed in a VM
+   :param length: the length or size (in MI) of this cloudlet to be executed in a VM
    :param pesNumber: number of PEs that Cloudlet will require

 CloudletAbstract
 ^^^^^^^^^^^^^^^^

-.. java:constructor:: public CloudletAbstract(long cloudletLength, int pesNumber)
+.. java:constructor:: public CloudletAbstract(long length, int pesNumber)
    :outertype: CloudletAbstract

    Creates a Cloudlet with no priority or id.
 The id is defined when the Cloudlet is submitted to a \ :java:ref:`DatacenterBroker`\ .
 The file size and output size is defined as 1.

-   :param cloudletLength: the length or size (in MI) of this cloudlet to be executed in a VM
+   :param length: the length or size (in MI) of this cloudlet to be executed in a VM
    :param pesNumber: number of PEs that Cloudlet will require

 Methods